Caloni/caloni/content/post/google-shortcuts.md

 **Experimental Search**

-Even being in test, I began to use the new keyboard shortcuts in Google search, available in the [Google Experimental Search](http://www.google.com/experimental/) website.
-Until now there is shortcuts for **next result (J), previous result (K), opening the search (O or <Enter>) and putting the cursor in the search box (/)**.
-It is just like Gmail and Google Reader.
-I was so excited with the idea that I changed the Google search plugin inside Firefox by myself.
-And now I'm going to tell how to do it (note: Windows only).
+Even being in test, I began to use the new keyboard shortcuts in Google search, available in the Google Experimental Search.

 **Putting Google search shortcuts inside Firefox**